 Ease of Use

-TechGearLab takes product reviews seriously.
-We ask and answer all the questions that we, as consumers ourselves, want to know before we make a purchase.
-We try to put the information that we derive from our battery of tests into a format that is informative and easy to use while maintaining the technical details that many of our readers desire.
-It is our hope that you find our work useful and enlightening.
-We had a lot of fun using these machines, and we know you'll find a mower in our review that you'll enjoy as well.
+In the above review we asked and answered all the questions that we, as consumers ourselves, would want to know before making a purchase.
+We put the information derived from our battery of tests into a format that allows easy comparison across products while maintaining the technical details that many of our readers desire.
+It is our hope that you find this work useful and informative.
+We had a lot of fun using these machines, and we believe that this review will aid you in finding a mower that you'll enjoy as well.